Eric-Ess/Eric-Ess.github.io/_posts/2023-04-12-thread-test.md

 ![](https://monicaklopp.github.io/post_images/20220428/failure_mode.png)

 ## TODAY
 lots of pealers.
-I'm hoping weather or not they peel is very determined on how wet they are, it seemed if i wet them before force testing they were more likely to peel.
-All of them were at least damp. <br>
+I'm hoping weather or not they peel is not  determined on how wet they are, it seemed if i wet them before force testing they were more likely to peel.
+All of them were at least damp though. <br> <br>
 3 hours (1-4 pm)